androiddevnotes/ktor-demo-api-server/docs/db-operations.md

 - **Rollback**: Flyway can automatically handle rollbacks to previous versions.
 Without Flyway, rollbacks must be planned and executed manually.
 - **Team Coordination**: Flyway reduces the need for team coordination around database changes.
 Without Flyway, more communication is required to ensure all team members apply changes correctly.

-Using Flyway significantly simplifies the process of managing database schema changes, reducing the potential for errors and inconsistencies across different environments.
+Using Flyway significantly simplifies the process of managing database schema changes, reducing the potential for errors and inconsistencies across different environments ...